 Dr. Angela Mazaris holds a Ph.D. in American Studies from Brown University in Providence, Rhode Island.
 Her teaching and research focus on LGBTQ history, queer theory, public history, and gender studies, and she taught classes in these areas for Brown’s American Studies department.

 At Brown she also served as the first Coordinator of the LGBTQ Resource Center, and as Graduate Proctor at the Sarah Doyle Women’s Center.
 She was also a member of Brown’s Diversity Advisory Board, where she worked specifically on issues related to first-generation students and social class.
 While in Providence, she served on the board of the Equity Action Fund, Rhode Island’s fund for LGBTQ initiatives, and volunteered at Youth Pride, Inc.

 Before coming to Wake Forest, Dr. Mazaris served as a Presidential Management Fellow at the Internal Revenue Service and the National Park Service, where she developed agency-wide inclusion and diversity initiatives and prepared policy recommendations.
 At the IRS, Dr. Mazaris was in charge of a special emphasis program for LGBTQ issues – a first for the agency.
-Dr. Mazaris and her partner have a three-year-old daughter, and are happy to now call Winston-Salem home.
+Dr. Mazaris and her partner have a three children, and are happy to call Winston-Salem home.